 You can customize the assessments to match job-specific requirements.
 This makes you focus only on relevant skills.

 Need a deeper look?
-Testlify’s live coding sessions let you observe problem-solving in real time.
+Testlify’s live coding sessions allow you to observe problem-solving in real-time.
 This makes it easier to assess a candidate’s practical abilities.